 Angular coordinates, and projections from spherical to rectangular systems.

-Angular measurements in general (the angular size of an object is in this section, its linear size is in the phys section).

-The WCS FITS keywords.
+Angular measurements in general The WCS FITS keywords.

 spect (spectral data)

 For historical reasons, photometric data taken in narrow spectral bands with instruments called spectrographs are classified as spectroscopic data.
 These definitions should not be confused with those in the em category. em represents the independent variable, or dispersion axis, and phot and spect describe the dependent variable, or flux axis.